 1. “The Parable of Satan Casting Out Satan” of Mark 3:23-27 is a pivotal text for Mimetic Theory.
 It is the first biblical text I heard René Girard speak on (in the early 90’s); he first wrote on it in ch.
 14 of The Scapegoat (1982).
 For those not familiar with Girard’s take: when Jesus asks, seemingly rhetorically, “How can Satan cast out Satan?”, Girard essentially answers, ‘It happens all the time.
 In fact, that’s what human culture is founded on.
 Our anthropology can be summarized by the phrase Satan casting out Satan.’

-According to Mimetic Theory, our species survived because the satanic accusation and expulsion kept the peace when hominid groups were imploding in intra-community violence.
+According to Mimetic Theory, our species survived because the satanic accusation and expulsion kept the peace when hominid groups were imploding through intra-community violence.
 The dominance hierarchies of other mammals were no longer keeping the peace among our ancestors.
-We were too embroiled in mimetic rivalries, and we were learning to use weapons (clubs, rocks, etc.).
-The mechanism that entered the void is a scapegoating mechanism, an accusation turned into collective violence against an accused.
+We were too embroiled in mimetic rivalries, and we were learning to use lethal weapons (clubs, rocks, etc.).
+The mechanism that entered the void is a “scapegoating mechanism,” an accusation turned into collective violence against an accused.
 The all-against-one violence brings peace to the majority.
 And the superhuman aura surrounding the victim (who was both blamed for the conflict and appears to have caused the peace) becomes the beginning of the experience of the sacred.
-The ensuing hierarchies of human culture are based on the dualism of sacred and profane and were religious from the very beginning.
+The ensuing hierarchies of human culture are based on the dualism of sacred and profane and were religious from the very beginning of our species.